 "two very beautiful drawings by Stanley Roseman: 'Father Gregory at Tea' and 'Brother Jos.' "

 "Stanley Roseman's drawings show the many facets of his great talents as a draughtsman.''

 The biographical essay by the Bibliothèque National de France praises the artist's draughtsmanship:

-The superior of Östanbäcks Kloster, Father Bengt Högberg, who along with Brother Caesarius was one of the four founding members of the community in 1970, writes in his cordial letter of invitation: "Östanbäck is a Benedictine Monastery within the Church of Sweden and its way of life is based on the Rule of St. Benedict.''
-In the summer of 1982, Roseman and Davis were graciously received at the monastery, a red-painted wooden dwelling - formerly a schoolhouse - situated among a grove of birch trees in the Swedish countryside.
+The superior of Östanbäcks Kloster, Father Bengt Högberg, who with Brother Caesarius was one of the four founding members of the community in 1970, writes in his cordial letter of invitation: "Östanbäck is a Benedictine Monastery within the Church of Sweden and its way of life is based on the Rule of St. Benedict.''
+In the summer of 1982, Roseman and Davis were graciously received at the monastery, a red-painted wooden dwelling, formerly a schoolhouse, situated among a grove of birches in the Swedish countryside.
 From the artist's journal:

 Roseman's unprecedented work on the monastic life earned him a superlative review in The Times, London:

 1. David Knowles, Great Historical Enterprises, (London: Thomas Nelson and Sons, Ltd, 1962), pp. 35-62.